 lots of stuff might be covered if you break down but some stuff isn't.

+Usually the power train is covered for a certain period of time or mileage.
 Make sure you find out what is and isn't covered with breakdowns and

 you're OK with that.
 Also see if you can get a loaner or rental if your